 |US HSD (studied in a majority English-speaking country)*||Cumulative GPA||2.5|

-*qualification satisfies the English language requirements of the UK Immigration and Visas (UKVI) for non- UK/Irish nationals.
+*Qualification satisfies the English language requirements of the UKVI for non-UK/Irish nationals.

 - Commercial banks or fintech firms